V4s5i11y/vas/README.md

-Hi, this is a portfolio/work repository where I upload simple scripts, that I made during my education.
+Hi, welcome to my portfolio/work repository!
+Here, I upload various simple scripts I created during my education.
+Some of these scripts are by other authors that I like and keep here for later use.

 All of these tools are intended for authorized penetration testing purposes only.